renpy/renpy/sphinx/source/build.rst

     engine files.
 (Linux, Macintosh, and Windows.) android
-    These files will be included in Android builds. archive
+    These files will be included in Android builds.

+This set of valid file lists can be expanded by passing :func:`build.classify` new names as its ``file_list`` argument.

+Files can also be classified in archives.
+By default, the "archive" archive is declared:

+archive
     These files will be included in the archive.rpa archive.

+The set of archives can also be expanded, using the :func:`build.archive` function.

 Files that are not otherwise classified are placed in the "all" file list.